andyk/headlong/README.md

 The environment uses GPT4 function calling to use tools, including a `terminalServer` that itself wraps `ht` ([headless terminal](github.com/andyk/ht`)).

+The webapp communicates with the environment via a Supabase `thoughts` table and Supabase's realtime system.

 ## install and run